 “Harvest for me is a way of life,” the third-generation custom cutter said.

 Schemper Harvesting, based in Holdrege, Nebraska, goes back more than a half-century, started by her grandfather.
 Today, the operation includes her parents, LaVern and Carlene, and her brothers, JC and Jared.

 They cut wheat every year from Frederick, Oklahoma to North Dakota.
 Their fall harvest is in Nebraska.

 She started operating the combine full-time during the summer months at age 13, she said.
-The job and family tradition has taught her life lessons: exceptional work ethic, excellent work habits, honest, responsibility, business professionalism and a dedication to fulfill the harvest season year after year.
+The job and family tradition has taught her life lessons: exceptional work ethic, honesty, responsibility, dependability, business professionalism and a dedication to fulfill the harvest season year after year.